 All those who are on the fence about investing in the greenhouse of their dreams: now might be the time to take the plunge.
-Adaptive Plastics, the maker of Solexx greenhouse kits, is having a “tax refund” sale.
+Adapt8, the maker of Solexx greenhouse kits, is having a “tax refund” sale.
 Reduced prices are in effect through April 15, 2018.

 I am happy to pass the savings on to you – and the way I figure, any time you can save a couple hundred bucks leaves that much more for plants, right?

 March is definitely Greenhouse Month